malaaeldinaly/State-Exam-2023/Topic-01.md

 ```

 ## I/O Tools of Programming Languages, File Handling:
-I/O (Input/Output) tools in programming languages provide functionality for reading input from users or external sources and writing output to displays or files.
-File handling involves operations such as creating, opening, reading, writing, and closing files.
+__I/O__ (Input/Output) tools in programming languages provide functionality for reading input from users or external sources and writing output to displays or files.
+__File handling__ involves operations such as creating, opening, reading, writing, and closing files.

-***Example: In Python, the "input" function can be used to read user input from the console, and the "print" function is used to display output.
-File handling functions like "open," "read," and "write" enable reading and writing data to files.***
+***Example***: In Python, the "input" function can be used to read user input from the console, and the "print" function is used to display output.
+File handling functions like "open," "read," and "write" enable reading and writing data to files.

 ## Exception Handling:
 Exception handling is a mechanism to handle and recover from unexpected or exceptional events during program execution.
 It allows the program to gracefully handle errors and prevent abnormal termination.
 Examples are: